MayankGupta-dev08/mySpringBootWork/sb_03-spring-boot-core/src/main/resources/NOTES.md

      - `@PutMapping` maps HTTP PUT requests.
      - `@DeleteMapping` maps HTTP DELETE requests.
      - These annotations help define the mapping between URLs and controller methods in a RESTful API.

+### Spring MVC (Model-View-Controller)

+Spring MVC is a framework within the larger Spring Framework for building web applications in Java.
+It follows the MVC (Model-View-Controller) architectural pattern, which separates an application into three main logical components:

+#### Components:

+1. **Model**: Represents the application's data and business logic.
+In Spring MVC, the model typically consists of POJOs (Plain Old Java Objects) or entities that encapsulate the data and behavior of the application.

+2. **View**: Represents the presentation layer of the application.
+It is responsible for rendering the model data to the user interface.
+In Spring MVC, views are often implemented using technologies like JSP (JavaServer Pages), Thymeleaf, or FreeMarker.

+3. **Controller**: Acts as an intermediary between the model and the view.
+It receives user input, processes it, and updates the model accordingly.
+Controllers in Spring MVC are typically implemented as Java classes annotated with `@Controller` or `@RestController` annotations, and they handle HTTP requests by defining methods annotated with `@RequestMapping` or other specialized request mapping annotations.

+#### Features:

+- **Request Mapping**: Define how incoming requests are mapped to controller methods.
+- **Data Binding**: Automatically bind incoming request data to Java objects.
+- **Validation**: Support for validating input data using annotations or custom validators.
+- **Exception Handling**: Handle exceptions gracefully and customize error responses.
+- **View Resolution**: Flexible view resolution mechanisms to support various view technologies.
+- **Interceptors**: Intercept incoming requests and outgoing responses for preprocessing or post-processing.
+- **Internationalization**: Built-in support for internationalization and localization.
+- **File Upload**: Convenient handling of file uploads in web applications.
+- **Security Integration**: Integration with Spring Security for handling authentication and authorization.

+#### Advantages:

+- **Modularity**: Separation of concerns leads to cleaner and more maintainable code.
+- **Testability**: Components can be easily unit tested in isolation.
+- **Flexibility**: Support for various view technologies and customization options.
+- **Integration**: Seamless integration with other Spring modules and third-party libraries.

+Spring MVC provides a robust and flexible framework for building web applications in Java, making it a popular choice among developers for enterprise-grade projects.